wazuh/wazuh-documentation/source/user-manual/ruleset/cdb-list.rst

   The ``<list>`` setting uses a relative path to the Wazuh installation folder (``/var/ossec/``) so make sure to indicate the directory accordingly.

 .. warning::
   It is necessary to compile the lists every time they are modified.
 You may compile them manually by using the ``/var/ossec/bin/ossec-makelists`` tool.
-Any change to a list won't take effect until the Wazuh manager is restarted.

 Restart Wazuh to apply the changes: